FedRAMP/docs/docs/fedramp-definitions.md

 ### Ongoing Authorization Report (OAR)

 !!! quote ""
-    A _regular_ report that is supplied by FedRAMP Authorized cloud service providers to agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring Standard.
+    A _regular_ report that is supplied by FedRAMP Authorized cloud service providers to agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring process.

     **Also:** ongoing authorization report, OAR, OARs